-In a new survey of more than 30,000 college students, EVERFI found today’s Gen Z students are suffering from an alarming lack of financial capability.
+In a new survey of more than 30,000 college students, EVERFI found today’s Gen Z students are suffering from an alarming lack of financial literacy and capability.

 Growing credit card debt, college loan debt, and overall financial stress are more prevalent among Gen Z students today than in prior generations.
 From risky spending behaviors to a misunderstanding around how financial products work and need to be repaid, the trend among Gen Z students highlights the need for financial institutions to intervene with education to inform the future majority consumer base of tomorrow.